lucashorsman/Spotify-to-MP3-Downloader/README.md

 The script will download the songs from the links and move them to the location specified in the mp3_player_location variable.

+The number of max workers can be adjusted to allow for parallell downloads, speeding up the download and conversion process.
+Set to 1 to make it easy on the CPU, but a relatively slow process.
+Set it to 4

 ## Configuration
 You can configure the download and destination locations by modifying the following variables in the sp2mp3.py script:

 mp3_player_location: The location of the mp3 player.
 The downloaded albums will be moved to this location.
 download_location: The location to download the songs.
+num_max_workers: Number of cores to use while downloading
 ## Dependencies
 This script requires the following Python libraries: